deba-bane/hello-world/README.md

 Just another repository

-Hi guys, I am debashish.. just started working on a project using Kotlin as the primary languages and android as the target platform.
+Hi guys, I am debashish.. just started working on a project using Kotlin as the primary language and android as the target platform.